andrew/ultimate-awesome/README.md

 - [awesome-language-learning](https://github.com/Vuizur/awesome-language-learning) - A curated list of amazing projects that help you learn languages.
 - [awesome-building-blocks-for-web-apps](https://github.com/componently-com/awesome-building-blocks-for-web-apps) - Standalone features to be integrated into web applications.
 - [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
-- [awesome-mechatronics](https://github.com/engyasin/awesome-mechatronics) - A list of awesome mechatronics books, courses and software.
 - [awesome-danish](https://github.com/fnielsen/awesome-danish) - A curated list of awesome resources for Danish language technology.
 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
 - [awesome-kotlin-android](https://github.com/janstk/awesome-kotlin-android) - Awesome kotlin for android ! .
 - [awesome-weak-supervision](https://github.com/jieyuz2/awesome-weak-supervision) - A curated list of programmatic weak supervision papers and resources.
-- [awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product. .
 - [awesome-remote-sensing-vision-language-models](https://github.com/lzw-lzw/awesome-remote-sensing-vision-language-models) - Awesome-Remote-Sensing-Vision-Language-Models.
 - [awesome-information-geometry](https://github.com/nocotan/awesome-information-geometry) - About A collection of AWESOME things about information geometry Topics.
 - [awesome-ISP](https://github.com/starkfan007/awesome-ISP) - A curated list of awesome ISP frameworks, papers, libraries, resources, and shiny things. .